 As long as we’re talking about coconuts, let’s share another hair moisturizing recipe that features this fibrous drupe.
 And no, that’s not an insult, that’s just what the coconut is called.

 If your hair is particularly dry, this spray will pave the way for leaving it with new life and luster.
 The recipe calls for 5 teaspoons coconut oil, 4 tablespoons aloe vera gel, 1 teaspoon avocado oil, and ½ cup of filtered water.
 Pour the water and aloe vera gel in a spray bottle.
 Then add the coconut and avocado oils to the bottle.
 Shake well and spray it on your hair.
-As with most of these treatments, you’ll want to focus a little extra love on the ends.
-Since coconut oil can harden at cooler temperatures, you’ll need to warm it slightly and shake before each use.
+As with most of these treatments, you’ll want to focus a little extra love on the ends, so spray extra moisturizer on hair tips.
+When using coconut oil, know that it can harden at cooler temperatures, and you’ll need to warm it slightly and shake before each use.
 Together these ingredients will strengthen hair and battle brittleness.

 In addition to the moisturizing effect of coconut oil, some studies have shown that it may promote hair growth, and protect hair loss due to pollution and other environmental factors.
 It penetrates deeper into the hair shaft than some other oils that sit on top of the skin.
-This encourages healthy growth and leads to less frizz overall.
+This encourages healthy growth and leads to less frizz overall, which is good to know if you have natural curly hair.
 The aloe vera gel and avocado oils also help with adding that much-needed moisture to your hair.
 So when you don’t have time for the extra step of a full-on hair mask, let this spray make your day by giving a boost to your beautiful locks.
+Work that curl, girl.

 3. Avocado oil all alone for hair protection & repair